 In our experience, you should be sending at least 5000 emails per day, at least three days per week to justify a dedicated IP.
 A single dedicated IP can handle up to 500,000 emails per day (distributed throughout the day).
 Some ISPs limit how much mail they will accept from individual IPs, per hour or day.
 Because of this, if your list is concentrated in certain ISPs, the amount of email you can send from a single IP may be lower.

-If you are sending to a lot of corporate domains that need to be able to whitelist the IP you are sending from, a dedicated IP can be a really good option.
-It makes it easier for your clients or users with those corporate domains to whitelist just your IP instead of all of Transactional Email's shared IPs.
+If you are sending to a lot of corporate domains that need to be able to safelist, which can also be called whitelist, the IP you are sending from, a dedicated IP can be a really good option.
+It makes it easier for your clients or users with those corporate domains to safelist just your IP instead of all of Transactional Email's shared IPs.

 If you are planning to send more in the future, beginning the warmup process for a dedicated IP can be beneficial.
 Just be sure that you do not spend time warming up the IP, and then leave it dormant for awhile; consistency in sending behavior is beneficial when it comes to warming up IPs.
 Transactional Email has an automated warmup option that you can enable when you request the IP (or any time after the IP is provisioned).